Your Property. Our Priority.

 • Stimulate microbial activity

-At Green Giant, we provide core aeration, a process that uses hollow tines to remove thousands of soil ‘cores’ or ‘plugs’ of soil.
+At Green Giant, we provide core aeration, a process that uses hollow tines to remove thousands of soil “cores” or “plugs” of soil.
 These plugs are ¾ inches in diameter and can go as deep as 5 inches.
 Equipment having solid tines or spikes should not be mistaken for core aeration equipment.

-Benefits of Green Giant’s Lawn Aeration with Over-Seeding:
+Benefits of Green Giant’s Core Aeration Service

 A Thicker, More Lush Lawn